jackcooperdev/CauldronDocs/pages/engine/introduction.md

 Once you have installed the package go [here](/engine/authentication) to get started.

-Or go [here](/engine/launcher/introduction) to read into how a launcher actually works
+For information on how a launcher works this blog post by Ryan Cao explains it brilliantly.
+[Inside a Minecraft Launcher](https://ryanccn.dev/posts/inside-a-minecraft-launcher/)